christiandunkel/raytracer/documentation/documentation.md

 ## Creating a scene

-In order to write a custom scene, you need to create a `.sdf` file, which will contain all the definitions for the scene.
+To write a custom scene, you need to create a `.sdf` file, which will contain all the definitions for the scene.

 ### Definitions

-Definitions can be used to define a certain aspect of the scene.
-This can be the camera, which will "film" the scene, or a shape like a sphere, that will be rendered somewhere in the scene.
+Definitions are used to define a specific aspect of the scene.
+Such aspects can be the camera, which will "film" the scene, or a shape like a sphere, that will be rendered somewhere in the scene.

 - There can only be one definition per line in the file.
 - Non-valid definitions may produce warnings in the console.
 - Any file content besides definitions will be ignored.

-*Every scene needs at least one material, camera, root composite, a shape, and a render definition.*
+*Every scene needs at least one material, camera, and shape defined.
+It also requires a root composite and a render definition.*

 - **[Camera](#camera)**
 - **[Material](#material)**